 The equipment you need to start flower pressing are basic and easily acquired.
 Also, it's convenient because you can use any type of paper.

-- Paper: Common papers used in the process are bond paper, blotting paper, and Japanese paper.
+- Paper: common papers used are bond paper, blotting paper, and Japanese paper

 1. Choose the Flower

-Choose the ideal foliage, shrub, or plant.
+Choose the ideal foliage, flower, or plant.
 They should have moderate petals with beautiful blooms.
-You can introduce different leaves, grass, or shrubs to experiment with, and it's easy to collect them from your garden, flower stores, or recreational parks.
+You can introduce different leaves or grass to experiment with, and it's easy to collect them from your garden, flower stores, or recreational parks.
 To avoid them wilting, press them immediately after gathering.

 2. Place the Pieces